Telematics Guides | Mileage Allowance for Self-Employed

 If you’ve already claimed capital allowances for a vehicle or included it as an expense when you worked out your business profits, then you cannot claim simplified expenses for that vehicle.
 Once you use the flat rates for a vehicle, you must continue to do so as long as you use that vehicle for your business.

 First thing to keep in mind is that you can use the simplified expenses to claim mileage allowance for self-employed provided you make less than £85,000 per tax year.
-If your business turnover is more than that amount, you’ll need to use the hard way and, probably, an accountant.
+If your business turnover is more than that amount, you’ll need to use the more difficult way and, probably, an accountant.

-So, logging your business mileage might be a good idea.
-It could ease the way you work out and claim your self-employed mileage allowance.
+Logging your business mileage could ease the way you work out and claim your self-employed mileage allowance.

 How can telematics help self-employed people?

-We get it, we’ve seen it many times.
-Self-employed people consider telematics to be a solution for big companies and fail to see how it can help them.
+Self-employed workers can sometimes feel that telematics is a solution for big companies and therefore fail to see how it can help them.

-Well, that’s not the case.
-Telematics comes in various packages to cover a wide range of needs, from sole traders who use one vehicle to large fleets.
-And telematics benefits are more than you can imagine.
+Telematics comes in various packages to cover a wide range of needs, from sole traders who use one vehicle to large fleets and telematics benefits are more than you can imagine.

 • Optimise your routes.
 If you’re a sole trader who drives a lot for business reasons, you can improve your routes to avoid getting stuck in traffic or to avoid clean air zones if you’re not keen on paying those charges.
 Route optimisation will also save you fuel.